Dale Nally

 Dale Nally ECA MLAAB is a Canadian politician who was elected in the 2019 Alberta general election to the Legislative Assembly of Alberta representing the electoral district of Morinville-St. Albert as a member of the United Conservative Party.
-He was sworn in as Alberta's first ever Associate Minister of Natural Gas on April 30, 2019.

-Nally brings with him decades of private sector experience managing and leading business units that generate between $50 million and $80 million in revenue.
+Nally has decades decades of private sector experience managing and leading business units that generate between $50 million and $80 million in revenue.
 He holds a master's degree in Education from Athabasca University.

+Political career

+After the 2019 Alberta general election, Nally was sworn in as Alberta's first ever Associate Minister of Natural Gas on April 30, 2019.
+On March 24, 2020, he was made Associate Minister of Natural Gas and Electricity.

+As Associate Minister of Natural Gas and Electricity, he sponsored the Utility Commodity Rebate Act, which gave $50 energy rebates to more than 1.9 million households, farms and businesses.
+It also enabled the Alberta government to provide a natural gas rebate if regulated natural gas rates exceed $6.50 per gigajoule in the future.

+He also supported energy diversification, including hydrogen energy which he described as an “incredible opportunity” for the province.
+He worked towards the development of a roadmap for accelerating its development and aligning it with those of other provinces.
+Nally also supported plastic recycling within Alberta.
+“It’s an area where Alberta can excel,” he said, “by using its petrochemical, research and innovation sectors.”

+On October 24, 2022, Nally was made Minister of Service Alberta and Red Tape Reduction.

+Volunteering

 Nally's volunteer involvement includes various roles with the St. Albert Minor Hockey Association and Co-Chair for Diversity Edmonton, a volunteer organization that worked with businesses to promote the hiring of people with disabilities.